Health Conditions

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Retatrutide is not FDA-approved for cardiovascular disease or any indication.
-Heart disease is a serious medical condition requiring management by a cardiologist.
-Do not stop or adjust any cardiovascular medications without consulting your healthcare provider.
-If you experience chest pain, shortness of breath, or other cardiac symptoms, seek emergency medical care immediately.
+Retatrutide is not FDA-approved for hypertension or any indication.
+High blood pressure requires ongoing medical management.
+Never stop, start, or adjust blood pressure medications without consulting your healthcare provider.
+Uncontrolled hypertension can lead to heart attack, stroke, kidney failure, and death.

 View Treatment Options